Testing the waters: one advisor's role in creating new National Marine Conservation Areas

 Learning the story of a region

-Diane adds that Inuit traditional knowledge provided an essential dimension to the overall understanding of Lancaster Sound.
+Diane adds that Inuit traditional knowledge provided an essential dimension to the overall understanding of Tallurutiup Imanga.
 The knowledge of the local people goes back thousands of years and immeasurably strengthens what she calls “the story the area is telling us.”
 If we know the entire story, she notes, we will know how to protect the area.

 Consulting with stakeholders is, for Diane, the most important part of establishing a National Marine Conservation Area: “We need to have the communities (in this case, Inuit) involved, to tell us exactly how they see it—and what their concerns are.”